mkilling/lambda.lua/README.md

 # lambda.lua
 Terse lambda definitions for Lua.
 Best used in combination with [underscore.lua](https://github.com/mirven/underscore.lua).
+**Attention:** functions defined in this fashion cannot access the lexical scope in which they are defined.

 ## Usage
 Define your lambda functions like this: